CroatApps/walletd-optimizer-script/README.md

 ## This Script

-We have prepared this script to facilitate the work of optimising the wallet.
+We have prepared this script to facilitate the work of optimizing the wallet.
 If you wish you can directly run the "optimizer" command included in "CROAT Node" instead of this script.

 ## How to run this script: